isabella232/help-7/gitbook/cmp/amazon-web-services/invite-existing-aws-account.md

 **The consequences are the following:**

-* Our Cloud Management Platform is not able to properly reflect your reservation data, and you cannot use the FlexSave and Spot Scaling services.
+* Our Cloud Management Platform is not able to properly reflect your reservation data, and you cannot use the Flexsave and Spot Scaling services.
 * It also means you will not be able to run reports on this asset, the reason being that the data is not flowing to our platform.

 ### I want historical backfill.
 What should I do?